 Winner of Best International Bar at the International Restaurant and Bar Design Awards, Archie Rose is a stylish bar with the impressive Archie Rose Distillery attached.

-While Rosebery may not be the first suburb that comes to mind when you’re after a cocktail to quench your thirst, the warm welcome and delicious drinks make Archie Rose one of the best bars in the city.
+While Rosebery may not be the first suburb that comes to mind when you’re after a night of cocktail splendour, it’s only a few kilometres south of the city, and the warm welcome and highly awarded distillery makes Archie Rose a must-visit.

 40 Skittle Lane, Sydney NSW 2000